The Solved Rape & Murder of Ollie Jeanne Elizabeth George, February 1976

 Photo from FindAGrave.

-A bit after 5:30pm, Ollie's sister, Laurenda, and her brother's girlfriend, Beata, went to go meet Ollie, but she wasn't there.
+At about 6:00pm, Ollie's 17-year-old sister, Laurenda, and her brother's girlfriend, Beata, went to go help Ollie, but when they arrived she wasn't there.
 The car was unlocked and the keys were in the ignition.
 Inside the vehicle were grocery items, nylons, her purse, and a partially eaten McDonald's burger.

+An intensive search both by land and by air followed Ollie's disappearance.
 Witnesses reported seeing Ollie in the driver's seat of a blue car with the hood open, and a Black man working on the engine.
-One witness reported that they initially thought the man working on the engine was white, but then realized that he was Black.
+One witness reported that they initially thought the man was white, but then realized that he was Black.

 Nelson had been questioned in connection to the murder shortly after it occurred because a witness who had seen Ollie at the shopping center reported that Nelson's car matched one seen at the scene.
 He was twenty years old when he committed the crime.